freescout-help-desk/freescout/Modules/ArmsReports/README.md

 # ArmsReports

-ARMS reports catalogue ([ARMS-13](https://threls.atlassian.net/browse/ARMS-13)): the §5.2/§5.3 report items from ARMS's discovery meeting that the paid Reports module doesn't provide, computed from the `conversations`/`threads` event tables.
-Full scope and catalogue mapping:
+ARMS reports catalogue ([ARMS-13](https://threls.atlassian.net/browse/ARMS-13)): the reports ARMS requested in discovery that the paid Reports module doesn't provide — volume breakdowns, medians, per-assignee performance, time-in-status — computed from the `conversations`/`threads` event tables.
-`local-specs/arms-freescout/customizations/custom-reports-layer.md`.
+Full scope and catalogue mapping are on the ARMS-13 ticket.

 ## Pages